 Concordia University of Edmonton was the first Canadian University to implement the EAAA program.
 They began offering the program to first-year University women in the fall of 2016 and have continued to offer programs during the fall and winter semesters ever since.
 For more information contact Dr. Barbara van Ingen, VP of Student Life and Learning and EAAA Campus Trainer.

 The University of Otago in New Zealand is the first university outside of North American to pilot EAAA.
 They are currently delivering the program to a group of first year students.
 For more information contact Dr. Melanie Beres.

 Florida Atlantic University will be the FIRST EVER American university to offer the EAAA program for resisting sexual assault.
-They are already advertising for the fall and have a rather creative ad campaign: Flip the Script.
+They are already advertising for the fall and have a rather creative ad campaign: the Flip the Script with EAAA™ program.